PedroPerpetua/MonopolyPy/README.md

-# Monopoly
+# MonopolyPy
-Python monopoly with online support using pygame, threads and sockets.
+An online Monopoly game made with Python.
+Utilizes Pygame, Sockets, and Threads.